DanielBandarica02/SOC-HomeLab/docs/07-soc-platform/02-docker-infrastructure.md

     cortex -.->|"runs analyzers<br/>as containers"| dockersock["/var/run/docker.sock"]
 ```

-All five containers share a single Docker bridge network (`soc-net`), so services address each other by name (`cortex`, `cassandra`, `elasticsearch`) rather than by IP.
+All five containers share a single Docker bridge network, so services address each other by name (`cortex`, `cassandra`, `elasticsearch`) rather than by IP.
 TheHive is the operational entry point on port 9000; Cortex sits behind it on 9001, invoked over its API.
 Cassandra, Elasticsearch, and MinIO are backing stores that TheHive requires and that an analyst never touches directly.
-The dashed webhook from Wazuh is the integration that closes the loop between detection and response — it is documented and deployed in a later part; here the platform is built and validated in isolation so that any fault is attributable to the platform itself, not to the integration.
+The dashed webhook from Wazuh is the integration that closes the loop between detection and response, it is documented and deployed in a later part; here the platform is built and validated in isolation so that any fault is attributable to the platform itself, not to the integration.

 ---